Meet Our Team

 Having spent time in leadership roles at the local, regional, and national levels, Howard has been very engaged in setting the direction, not only within development, but also from a human resource, mission, board of directors, and strategic planning standpoint for both organizations he has been a part of.

 Howard grew up in Woodstock, VT with his parents and four siblings and has lived in multiple towns from Brattleboro to Colchester.
-Although currently residing in Connecticut, Howard and his wife, Katie are very much looking forward to relocating back to the Burlington area.
-Howard and Katie have two sons, Cole (20) and Aidan (18).
+Howard and his wife, Katie have relocated from Connecticut to Milton, VT, and they have two sons, Cole (20) and Aidan (18).
 Howard is a graduate of the College of Saint Joseph in Rutland, with a Masters in Business Administration from Plymouth State University.

 Jenna Smith, Development Manager

-Jenna received her Bachelor of Science in visual communication from Ohio University.
-She previously managed two locally owned boutiques in downtown Burlington.
-Jenna has over five years of marketing and community communications experience.
+Jenna joined the Vermont Chapter in May of 2018, with a background in management, marketing and communications.
 She is passionate about helping others and is dedicated to any way that she may assist in furthering the mission of the Alzheimer's Association.

 Jenna lives in Winooski; she enjoys working in her garden, hiking and snowboarding.